raffecat/web-commonjs/README.md

 ---------------

-Note: this feature **requires a web server**, because web browsers do not allow web pages to load content (via XMLHttpRequest) when using the file:// protocol.
+Note: this feature **requires a web server**, because web browsers do not allow local pages to load content (via XMLHttpRequest) when using the file:// protocol.

 Include wcjs.js at the top of your web page...